When people think about project metadata, they usually think about files like package.json, Cargo.toml, or go.mod.

 package.json # put a `bun` script alias here so the agent only needs to run `bun lint` for example

-There is almost no excuse for not having a nice lint, test, commit, and format workflow for your project.
-It costs a very small amount of tokens to make sure your commit history looks beautiful.
-Your time is too valuable to waste on menial tasks like performing a commit.
-You are prone to mistakes that make you disorganized, so help the agent keep you organized.
+There is almost no excuse not to have a good lint, test, commit, and format workflow for your project.
+It costs very few tokens to make sure your commit history looks clean.
+Your time is too valuable to waste on menial tasks like making a commit.
+You are prone to mistakes that create disorder, so let the agent help keep you organized.

-Trust me.
-Your agent definitely knows the meaning of “lint” and “test” and “build” and “format” and “commit” better than you think.
+Trust me: your agent definitely knows the meaning of “lint,” “test,” “build,” “format,” and “commit” better than you think.

 Testing workflow

-Just like humans, it’s easy to start writing code thinking that a bug you found will be fixed by the code you want to write, or even that you understand the shape of the regression.
-Agents are certainly better than you think when it comes to this stuff, but they can still make the same mistakes.
-Encourage a strict TDD workflow where the agent must verify a “strict red test phase” before writing any code.
+Just like humans, it is easy to start writing code while assuming that the bug you found will be fixed by the code you want to write, or that you already understand the shape of the regression.
+Agents are certainly better than you might think when it comes to this stuff, but they can still make the same mistakes.
+Encourage a strict TDD workflow in which the agent must verify a “strict red test phase” before writing any code.
 This will reduce the likelihood of writing wasted code.

 ## Working in this repo